PalPatel06/Demo-Website/README.md

 🔹 Key Features:

-1.Navigation Bar
+1.Navigation Bar:

 Fixed horizontal navigation bar with links: HOME, ABOUT, SERVICE, DESIGN, CONTACT.
 Built with semantic <ul> and styled for modern UI.

-2.Hero Section
+2.Hero Section:
 Bold headline introducing a fictional "Web Design & Development Course".
 Includes a short introductory paragraph and a CTA button (“Join Us”).

-3.Search Bar
+3.Search Bar:
 Integrated into the navbar to simulate interactive elements.
 Includes an input field and a styled "Search" button.

-4.Login Form (Sidebar)
+4.Login Form (Sidebar):
 Right-aligned form section with inputs for email and password.
 Includes a Login button, sign-up link, and social media login icons.

 5.Social icons use Ionicons CDN for visual appeal.
     Responsive Layout